 3. Are other greenhouse gases such as methane [CH4] and nitrous oxide [dinitrogen monoxide, N2O] important contributors to climate change

 4. What other mechanisms could possibly cause climate change?

 Jack's ebook that used to be entitled: Aspects of the Greenhouse Effect has now acquired a new title: Global Warming: The Human Contribution and will still set you back £1.97 at www.Amazon.co.uk

 Temperature Perspective (This is relevant to the spat between Lord Lawson and Sir Paul Nurse PRS)

 Many criticisms of global warming theory are based on the observation that the mean global temperature since 1998 has shown a zero trend in spite of the increases in the atmospheric concentration of CO2.
 Fifteen years data should be viewed against those for the period beginning in 1850.
 The HADCRUT4 set of temperature anomalies is shown in the graph.

 There is an underlying upward trend with obvious extra warming and cooling periods superimposed.
 Such variations are caused by the approximately 30 year phases of the two main cycles; the Atlantic and Pacific overturning cycles.
 Two periods of global cooling occurred between 1880-1910 and 1940-1976 with warming periods from 1910-1940 and 1976-1998.
-The current state of the climate is consistent with the onset of another cooling period that might continue for another 15 years before the next period of warming.
+The current state of the climate is consistent with the possible effect of another cooling period that might continue for another 15 years before the next period of warming.
 Recent additional data, however, seems to indicate further warming taking place.